Rafael-Polonio/Rafael-Polonio/README.md

 Hi there 👋

-- 🔭 I’m currently interning in Psychology
+- 🔭 I’m currently majoring in psychology
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: rafaelpolonio@terra.com.br